tokox/sio-tool/README.md

 `st test --oiejq`

-to use oiejq to time the execution of your program (you can expect an increase in memory usage, oiejq uses some memory of it's own)
+to use oiejq to time the execution and measure memory usage of your program

 This compiles and runs your program using the scripts you specified in the template.